 In the same way that nerves are sealed, blood vessels are also sealed by soft tissue lasers, so bleeding is minimal, especially when compared to traditional dental tools.

 Sutures are completely unnecessary for almost all soft tissue procedures done with laser tools, which streamlines the procedure and eliminates follow-up visits for suture removal.

 Most dentists are able to cut through tissue much more accurately using laser tools, providing better overall results.

 Due to the accuracy of laser tools and their ability to seal up oral tissue after treatment, the overall healing process is much faster compared to operations done using traditional dental tools.

 Soft tissue lasers can be used for any dental treatment that requires the removal or alteration of soft oral tissue.
 This includes gum reshaping (gingivoplasty), gum grafting, frenectomies, removal of lesions for biopsies, removing canker sores, and a wide variety of other procedures.

 For more information and to see if you can benefit from our AMD soft tissue lasers during your next appointment, call us at (214) 385-4460 to schedule a consultation with Dr. Dennis Lee.

-We also offer laser cold sore treatments at Experience Dental.
+We also offer laser cold sore treatments at our McKinney dental office.
 These use a different hand-held laser that beams powerful laser light into your cold sore.
 This laser energy destroys the virus inside the sore, halting its progression.
 Over time, the sore will begin to fade and become less prominent.